St. Brides Major, Southerndown and

 Guinea pig, hamster, rabbit food

-Lamb, pork & beef bones
+Lamb, pork & beef (and bones)

 Noodles